 HOW TO TELL IF YOUR CAT IS OVERWEIGHT

-Obesity occurs when excess energy is converted into fat and stored as fat in the dog or cat's connective tissue.
+Cats can become overweight when excess energy is converted into fat and stored as fat in a cat's connective tissue.
 This accumulation of body fat may be gradual over many years or it may be rapid, depending on the difference between energy intake and energy use.
-Animals weighing 20 percent or more over ideal body weight are considered obese.

-Excess caloric intake is the most common cause.
-The pet consumes too much food and does not expend the energy required to use the calories and maintain normal body weight.
+- Excess caloric intake is the most common cause.
+The cat consumes too much food and does not expend the energy required to use the calories and maintain normal body weight.
 Many pet owners encourage an overweight condition by overfeeding or giving excessive treats or table scraps.

-If you believe your pet is overweight, an examination by your veterinarian is suggested.
+If you believe your cat is overweight, an examination by your veterinarian is suggested.
 Any predisposing abnormalities can be diagnosed or treated or your veterinarian may recommend a weight reduction program.

 WEIGHT REDUCTION GUIDELINES

-The following feeding guidelines for pets who are overweight or have the tendency to become overweight are presented as suggestions.
+The following feeding guidelines for cats who are overweight or have the tendency to become overweight are presented as suggestions.
 They are not intended to replace the advice of a veterinarian.